 The Supported Employment Training Project* (SETP) conducts trainings and offers technical assistance for supported employment providers who assist people with significant disabilities obtain and maintain good jobs.
 A project of the Human Development Institute at the University of Kentucky, SETP collaborates with the Office of Vocational Rehabilitation.
 Click to learn more about the Supported Employment Training Project (SETP).

 The Individual Placement and Support Project* is an evidence-based practice that helps people with behavioral health conditions work at community jobs of their choosing.
-In Kentucky, the Individual Placement and Support Project serves people with serious mental illness and/or substance use disorders.
-IPS is a partnership between the Human Development Institute at the University of Kentucky, the Division of Behavioral Health and the Office of Vocational Rehabilitation.
+In Kentucky, the Individual Placement and Support Project is a partnership between the Human Development Institute at the University of Kentucky, the Division of Behavioral Health and the Office of Vocational Rehabilitation.
 Click for more information on Individual Placement and Support Project.

 Innovative Supports for Autistic Workers* (ISAW) is a collaborative project by the Office of Vocational Rehabilitation and the Kentucky Office of Autism, administered by the University of Kentucky’s Human Development Institute.
 The purpose of the project is to support Business Service Teams and human resources managers across the state in their effort to assist employers in working with employees on the autism spectrum by providing in-person trainings, online modules, and ongoing technical assistance.
 Click for more information on ISAW.